A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 \subsection{Comparative insight}

-The preceding sections demonstrated the predictive capabilities of deep convolutional networks trained on two distinct types of input modalities: phase-field fracture fields and electrical potential fields.
+The preceding sections demonstrated the predictive capabilities of deep convolutional neural networks trained using two distinct physical signatures to guide the mapping from geometry to fracture: phase-field damage variables and electric potential fields.
 While both datasets originate from the same underlying finite element simulations of dielectric nanocomposites subjected to mechanical and electrical loading, they represent fundamentally different physical observables.
-The phase-field field directly encodes the material’s internal damage state as a scalar damage variable, whereas the electrical potential field reflects the system’s electrostatic response, perturbed indirectly by the presence and evolution of cracks.
+The phase-field field directly encodes the material’s internal damage state as a scalar damage variable, whereas the electric potential field reflects the system’s electrostatic response, perturbed indirectly by the presence and evolution of cracks.
 This section provides a comparative evaluation of the two approaches, grounded in performance metrics, architectural sensitivity, interpretability, and practical implications for real-world applications.